vahidaskari/RAG-QA-system/README.md

 ## Description

 The RAG-based QA System is a question-answering application that leverages Retrieval-Augmented Generation (RAG) to provide accurate and contextually relevant answers.
 It combines the power of retrieval-based models and generative models to enhance the quality of responses.
-The system supports file uploads, chat interactions, and logs management to deliver a seamless user experience.
+The system supports file uploads, asking question, and logs management to deliver a seamless user experience.

 ## Installation